Nqweno-3/Part-1-draft/README.md

 5.DESIGN AND USER EXPERIENCE

-We will create a user- friendly, visually appealing website for Mido’s computer shop that displays products while embracing the brand’s identity.
+We will create a user- friendly, visually appealing website for Mido tech gadgets and accessories that displays products while embracing the brand’s identity.
 The design will include modern, readable typography, clear layout, and easy navigation, and we will develop low-fidelity wireframes for the homepage, product page, about page, and contact page to plan structure and hierarchy.

 6. TECHNICAL REQUIREMENTS